Red Nose is aware of the heightened anxiety many expectant parents are feeling about the risk of Coronavirus and their

-Yes, there is currently evidence that Coronavirus does increases the risk of stillbirth.
-It also increase the risk of premature birth.
+Yes, there is currently evidence that Coronavirus does increase the risk of stillbirth.
+It also increases the risk of premature birth.

 Is there an increased risk of birth abnormalities from Coronavirus?

 No, there is evidence that Coronavirus increases the risk of birth abnormalities.